'Insecure' Season 3, Episode 2: Familiar-Like

 IRL Issa responds with some weak, milquetoast shit:

-"Um ...
-I think you guys made some really good points and I agree with everything you've said ... and I thank you for saying it."
+"Um...
+I think you guys made some really good points and I agree with everything you've said... and I thank you for saying it."

 Ugh, Issa.
 I understand why she responds this way, but it's still frustrating.
 As she says the next day at lunch with the We Got Ya'll team (sans Joanne), it's awkward for her to have to speak up on every issue.
 She doesn't want people to perceive her as "black and angry," nor does she want to be "the voice of all black people."
 If Issa's going to stay at this organization and actually wants it to change for the better, she needs to speak up, though.
 Why stick around if you're unwilling to do everything you can to make improvements?
-I personally think We Got Ya'll is kinda doomed and pointless, but hey ... if Issa plays the game a little bit, maybe she can convince them to hire more team members who aren't white or take other steps in the right direction.
+I personally think We Got Ya'll is kinda doomed and pointless, but hey...
+If Issa plays the game a little bit, maybe she can convince them to hire more team members who aren't white or take other steps in the right direction.
 I'm curious to see how this pans out over the course of the season.

 Random Observations: